Thomas Lee (analyst): Business career

-Lee is the first major Wall Street Strategist to provide formal research coverage of Bitcoin to his clients which was covered by the media at that time.
-He has appeared on CNBC, Fox Business, Bloomberg, Yahoo Finance, and CNN among others.
+In 2014, Lee left J.P Morgan to start his own research boutique advisory firm..
+He is the first major Wall Street Strategist to provide formal research coverage of Bitcoin to his clients which was covered by the media at that time and he has appeared on CNBC, Fox Business, Bloomberg, Yahoo Finance, and CNN among others.

 Lee's retweets from James Todaro in early August 2020 sparked controversy as highlighted by the September 9, 2020 CNN article, A New Front in Coronavirus Disinformation: Wall Street Research stating Lee's retweets of Todaro's tweets as alleged coronavirus misinformation.